redis-stack/redis-stack-docs/docs/ui/insight/_index.md

 <img src="images/streams.png">

-### Search capabilities
+### Search features

-If you're using Redis Stack's indexing, querying, or full-text search capabilities, RedisInsight provides UI controls to quickly and conveniently run search queries against a preselected index.
+If you're using Redis Stack's indexing, querying, or full-text search features, RedisInsight provides UI controls to quickly and conveniently run search queries against a preselected index.
 You can also create a secondary index of your data in a dedicated pane.

 <img src="images/search.png">